 Halloween Specimen Jars

 Here is another easy way to make inexpensive DIY Halloween props.
 Specimen Jars are a great way to gross out your Halloween party guests.
 I personally like to set up the “science lab” on the bathroom counter.
+Some of the photos you see here is from a Mad Scientist Trunk or Treat theme I did for Good Day LA News!

-Select your jar.
+Select your Specimen jar Container

 You know my motto, “reuse, repurpose, recycle!”
 All you need is recycled jars, mason jars, vases, empty clear cream jars, candy jars, or bowls.
 Apothecary jars work nicely as well.
 Use a variety of sizes and shapes.
+You can even use old lotion bottles.

-Select your specimen.
+Select your specimen

 Vegetables (the uglier the better)